emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Very nice UI, search works well, lots of user settings. ✔️
 1. You can add, search or adjust subtitles on the site. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists + continue watching, and you can login to sync them across devices. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
 1. Site has good sorting + random suggestions and editor picks. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️